2019 EuroHockey Club Champions Cup

 The 2019 EuroHockey Club Champions Cup was the 47th and last edition of the premier European competition for women's field hockey clubs.
 HC Den Bosch were the defending champions, having won their 16th title in the 2018 EuroHockey Club Champions Cup.
 The tournament took place from 19 to 22 April 2019 at the Wagener Stadium in Amstelveen, Netherlands.
+Amsterdam defeated Real Sociedad 7–0 in the final to win the tournament.